 All this needs to be set and ready before you meet your model.
-Even if you need to make adjustments to your settings they should only be minor if you have prepared well.
+Even if you need to make adjustments to your settings, they should only be minor.

-Even if you think the photo session did not go so well, it is still valuable to communicate a little more with your model.
+Even if you think the photo session did not go so well, communicate a little more with your model!
 You may both learn from the experience.
-If you don’t connect again you will both miss out on a potential learning experience.

-See, no secrets.
-But hopefully, some photoshoot tips that will raise the level of your photography.
+These photoshoot tips will raise the level of your photography.

-For many people, it’s not easy to manage the camera and talking to the model and helping them feel relaxed at the same time.
-Using the photography tips I have shared here I was able to improve the standard of my portraiture and enjoy the process far more.
+For many people, it’s not easy to manage the camera and the model at the same time.
+With these photography tips, I was able to improve the standard of my portraiture and enjoy the process far more.